 Upon Khomeini's death, one of his disciples, Ayatollah Ali Khamene'i, was selected Supreme Leader by an elected 86-seat "Assembly of Experts."
 Although he has never had Khomeini's undisputed authority, Khamene'i has vast formal powers as Supreme Leader that help him maintain the regime's grip on power.
 Secretary of State Clinton said in February 2010 that the Supreme Leader's authority is being progressively usurped by regime security forces, most notably the Islamic Revolutionary Guard Corps (IRGC).
-This view is disputed by some outside experts who continue to see the clerics solidly in control.
-Khamene'i is said to believe that the virtual disappearance of street protests in 2010 validated his strategy of forceful repression.
+This view is disputed by some outside experts who continue to see the clerics solidly in control of regime decisionmaking.

-Formally, the Supreme Leader is commander in chief of the armed forces, giving him the power to appoint commanders and to be represented on the highest national security body, the Supreme National Security Council (formerly called the Supreme Defense Council), composed of top military and civilian security officials.
+Formally, the Supreme Leader is commander-in-chief of the armed forces, giving him the power to appoint commanders and to be represented on the highest national security body, the Supreme National Security Council (formerly called the Supreme Defense Council), composed of top military and civilian security officials.
 He appoints half of the 12-member Council of Guardians;2 and the head of Iran's judiciary (currently Ayatollah Sadeq Larijani).
 Headed by Ayatollah Ahmad Jannati, the conservative-controlled Council of Guardians reviews legislation to ensure it conforms to Islamic law, and it screens election candidates and certifies election results.
 The Supreme Leader also has the power, under the constitution, to remove the elected president if either the judiciary or the elected Majles (parliament) say the president should be removed, with cause.
-The Supreme Leader appoints members of the 42-member Expediency Council, set up in 1988 to resolve legislative disagreements between the Majles and the Council of Guardians but its powers were expanded in 2006 to include oversight of the executive branch (cabinet) performance.
+The Supreme Leader appoints members of the 42-member Expediency Council, set up in 1988 to resolve legislative disagreements between the Mailes and the Council of Guardians but its powers were expanded in 2006 to include oversight of the executive branch (cabinet) performance.
 Expediency Council members serve five-year terms.
-The Expediency Council, appointed most recently in February 2007, is still headed by Rafsanjani; its executive officer is former Revolutionary Guard commander-in-chief Mohsen Reza'i.
+The Expediency Council, appointed most recently in February 2007, is headed by Ali Akbar Hashemi-Rafsanjani.
+Its executive officer is former Revolutionary Guard commander-in-chief Mohsen Reza'i.